kghose/groho/src/Readme.md

 the current data point (that the writer is working on).
 This code is more involved, however.

+## Who does what?

+In the initial design (say upto 0.4.0 - 6ef02d21f6368) - which grew a little organically - the spacecraft logic (`FlightPlanAction`) was attached to the `Ship` which was part of the `Scenario`.
+In order to make things work I invented a `WorldState` on the fly which held the orrery because I needed that for some of the things a `FlightPlanAction` could do, as well as `Ship` initialization like placing it in orbit.

+Basically, without making a conscious decision, I had started to create spaghetti code, where part of the state was held by `Scenario` and part by `WorldState` and the first indication of conceptual trouble was my note for `WorldState`, which was placed, *ad hoc* in `FlightPlanAction`, saying "Need to find a proper home for this".

+In the refactor I started after 0.4.0 I explicitly made `Scenario` be the state of the simulation and it was at that point that I realized that I had created `WorldState` out of a sub-consious desire to avoid a circular dependency: I now
+had:

+`Scenario -> Ship -> FlightPlanAction -> Scenario`

+since a `FlightPlanAction` altered the state of a ship while depending on world state.

+It then became apparent that, if we considered the `Simulator` to be the thing that operated on the state (`Scenario`) then both the initialization of the state (`Ship.init`) at the start and the application of `FlightPlanAction` during the simulation were `Simulator` actions.
+This then led to the idea that everything parsed in the scenario files related to the Ships, from static initial conditions, like the fuel capacity of a ship to spacecraft actions should be represented in the abstract as functions to be executed by the `Simulator` - which in fact they already were - anonymous functions except that currently they were not executed by the `Simulator` but during `Ship` instantiation instead.

+This became very satisfying because the `orbiting` property of a ship - which was an initial condition but which required world state had to be awkwardly executed at the start of simulation run as an exception.
+This would now smoothly fit in with the over all philosophy.

 # Displaying the simulation